-This intervention would see individual parklets placed directly on top of parking bays across the district, mostly adjacent to hospitality business.
+This intervention would see individual parklets placed directly on top of parking bays across the district, mostly adjacent to hospitality businesses.
 The parklets can be customised to the specifications of individual businesses to allow for al fresco drinking or dining.
-Each parklet occupies one or two parking spaces and can include features such as seating, planting and bicycle parking.
-Such parklets would allow for a more lively streetscape.
+Each parklet occupies one or two parking spaces and can include features such as seating, planting, and bicycle parking.
+Such parklets would help to create a livelier streetscape.

 Cycle greenway from Ormeau Park to Transport Hub and QUB

 This new cycle greenway would run from Ormeau park across a new Lagan bridge to the Gasworks and beyond via Ormeau Avenue to Queen’s University as well as the future Transport Hub.
 The Greenway would include segregated cycle lanes, sufficient bicycle parking facilities and convenient waymarking.
 Dedicated traffic light would allow for convenient crossing of other road infrastructure.